geraintpalmer/prelim2/index.md

 Learning Materials
 ==================

-Course notes are written in pdf form, and [availble here](https://www.google.com/).
+Course notes are written in pdf form, and [available here](https://www.google.com/).
-The main form of delivery is a series of asynchronous videos for your to watch and rewatch in your own time.
+The main form of delivery is a series of asynchronous videos for your to watch and re-watch in your own time.
 The video series is split into six chapters, and you are expected to watch all videos before the relevant tutorial for that chapter.

 A - Introduction
 ----------------